No-Bake Malteser Cheesecake – Creamy & Easy Recipe

 Equipment you will need

-The beauty no bake cheesecake recipes, is not only are they easy to make, have no fancy ingredients, but the equipment needed is basic too!
+The beauty of no-bake cheesecake recipes, is not only are they easy to make, have no fancy ingredients, but the equipment needed is basic too!
 This is what I use to make my cheesecakes…

 All you need is a large mixing bowl and a hand mixer, or you can use a stand mixer if you have one.